 There is a ‘drop-off’ area outside the ED for critically ill patients and anyone with a mobility issue.

 A contactless payment car park has been built close to the entrance which has 140 spaces for patients and relatives.

 Click here for a map of parking facilities.

-Hospital Emergency Departments treat and care for people with a serious injury or life-threatening condition.
-When you go for treatment, staff will assess your medical condition.
-They treat patients with a serious injury or life-threatening condition first.
+Our Emergency Department treats and cares for people with a serious injury or life-threatening condition.
 If you or someone near you has a life-threatening medical emergency, call 999 immediately or go to your nearest emergency department.

 - you should not go to an Emergency Department as an alternative to your GP

 - calling 999 for an ambulance does not get you to the top of an ED queue – patients are seen based on medical need, not who gets to the hospital first

 |Ulster Hospital – Emergency Department||Open 24 hours every day.|

 Once you arrive at the Emergency Department, please give your details to a receptionist.
 Within a short time, a nurse will triage you to assess the nature of your injury/complaint and determine how urgent it is.
 It is essential that this system is in place to ensure that patients are seen in order of clinical need, rather than in time of attendance.

 You may have to wait a period of time before you are seen by the doctor.
 This will depend on how busy the Department is and the seriousness of other patient’s conditions.